Minecraft425HD/VintageStory-MCreator/README.md

 -Download the project in ZIP format and decompress the file.
   >Run the setup.bat in admin mode
-  >If install completed go to the new created directory on your desktop open it
+  >If install completed go to the new created directory on your desktop open it.
-  >If opened right klick in the folder and open in terminal
+  >If opened right klick in the folder and open in terminal.
-  >Type in to the terminal ´npm start´
+  >Type in to the terminal ´npm start´.
   >Create your Mod :)